 It’s time to take care of your liver and make some changes to your diet.
 The obvious sugars such as soft drink, cake, donuts, biscuits, ice cream, chocolate, lollies and cordial should be avoided.
 Refined carbohydrates such as white rice, white bread, white pasta, white flour, hot chips and potato chips may be less suspect, but have the same impact on blood glucose levels and risk of fatty liver as the obvious sugar foods.
 Reduce these as much as possible, and focus on eating whole foods such as vegetables, fruit, lean proteins and healthy fats.
 Be on the lookout for high fructose corn syrup, glucose, dextrose, sucrose and maltose in pre-packaged goods, as these are all forms of sugar.

 If you are addicted to sugar, which is not uncommon, you may experience some detox symptoms when removing it from your diet.
-Taking a pure L-Tyrosine supplement can assist with reducing cravings and withdrawal symptoms, and will help to stabilise overall mood.
-Tyrosine will be your new best friend as you withdraw from sugar, particularly if you are prone to stress, anxiety or depression.
 A good quality magnesium supplement can also offer assistance during your sugar detox.
 Magnesium, the miracle mineral helps to calm the nervous system, can reduce withdrawal headaches and is important for balancing blood sugar levels.
 BactoClear capsules contain the essential oils of clove, oregano and thyme, with powerful antimicrobial effects in the gut.

 Love your liver